-\section{The Real Entropy Function}
+\section{The real entropy function}

 The real entropy \eqref{real entropy 1} can be considered as a well defined continuous function on a certain open submanifold of $\mathcal{M}'_d\subset\mathcal{M}_d(\Bbb{C})$ obtained from omitting those ${\rm{PGL}}_2(\Bbb{C})$-conjugacy classes of real maps that include more than one ${\rm{PGL}}_2(\Bbb{R})$-conjugacy class.
 Studying this domain is the subject of the first two subsections \S\S\ref{symmetry subsection},\ref{Blaschke subsection}.
-Properties of the real entropy function stated in Theorem \ref{temp1} is going to be proven in Proposition \ref{dimension} of \S\ref{properties subsection}.
+Properties of the real entropy function stated in Theorem \ref{temp1} will be proved in Proposition \ref{dimension} of \S\ref{properties subsection}.
 In \S\ref{comparison subsection} we address the natural question of how the real locus $\mathcal{M}_d(\Bbb{R})$ of $\mathcal{M}_d(\Bbb{C})$ is related to the locus $\mathcal{M}'_d$ determined by rational maps that actually admit a model over $\Bbb{R}$; see Proposition \ref{antipodal}.